Accreditation

 • COVID 19 response: Testing, immunization, & outbreak containment.

-Areas of improvement identified in the 2022 onsite survey for primary and community care and population health assessment include:
+Areas of improvement identified in the 2022 and 2023 assessments include:

 • Access to services for clients and addressing health human resourcing impacting services.